joshiain/LondonCrimeViz/README.md

 ## Python Scripts

 The python scripts are in python3.
-The three main python scripts `transformData.py`, `crimeTimeSeries.py`, and `setupHeatmap.py` are written so that they can be run independently without requiring any of the other scripts to be run.
+The three main python scripts `transformData.py`, `crimeTimeSeries.py`, and `setupHeatmap.py` are written so that they can be run independently without requiring any of them to be run before another.
+However the `combinedPoliceData.csv` must exist for these to work, and to obtain this csv, either download it from above or run `combineData.py`.

 ### helpers.py